You can land an entry-level Big 4 job in Nigeria this year.

 Now that we’re clear on that, your class of degree is super important!

-All the Big 4 demands 2.1 (second class upper) at a minimum.
+All Big 4 firms demand a minimum of 2.1 (second class upper).

 If you have a 2.2 or 3rd class, just forget the Big 4 and look elsewhere.